3XOR Games with Perfect Commuting Operator Strategies Have Perfect Tensor Product Strategies and are Decidable in Polynomial Time: Technical Details

-for any $h \in H^{E}$.
-The claim can be verified by checking the action of the two maps on generators $h_ih_j$ of $H^{E}$:
+for any $h \in H^{E}$ (we only need the first equality to prove Property~\labelcref{abprop:bid}, but the second equality is an easy consequence and will be useful to us later).
+The equality can be verified by checking the action of the two maps on generators $h_ih_j$ of $H^{E}$:

-Line~\labelcref{eq:prepphi12} follows from \Cref{eq:2fix}.
-The key observation comes in line~\labelcref{eq:keyphi12}.
-Because $a_i$ and $b_i$ are both in the clause $h_i$, they are in the same connected component in the graph $\cG_{12}$.
+Line~\labelcref{eq:preprephi12} follows by definition of $\cmap{1,2}$ while Line~\labelcref{eq:prepphi12} follows from \Cref{eq:2fix}.
+The key observation comes in line~\labelcref{eq:keyphi12}; because $a_i$ and $b_i$ are both in the clause $h_i$, they are in the same connected component in the graph $\cG_{12}$.
 Then they have the same representative vertex and